 Nonetheless, it may be argued that in addition to restrictive measures and awareness-raising activities, Greece increased its spending on NHS support compared to the pre-pandemic era in 2020.
 However, these increases were below those of the majority of EU Member States (HSRM, 2020).
 Reasonably, the policy of restraint and subsequent reduction in health spending continued in the following pandemic waves.
-This demonstrated in the 2021 budget with spending on hospitals and Primary Health Care (PHC) decreasing by 1.5%, while transfers for health benefits to the NHS reducing by 50% (Ministry of Finance, 2020).
+This was demonstrated in the 2021 budget with spending on hospitals and Primary Health Care (PHC)

+European Scientific Journal, ESJ ISSN: 1857-7881 (Print) e - ISSN 1857-7431 March 2023 After a Last Wave e of The Pandemic : Towards a Post-Covid Era decreasing by 1.5%, while transfers for health benefits to the NHS reducing by 50% (Ministry of Finance, 2020).
 Only a small increase of €196 million was projected for 2022 for hospitals and PHC (Ministry of Finance, 2021).
 For instance, nearly about €1.5 billion is geared toward improving the resilience, accessibility, and sustainability of healthcare through the EU's Recovery and Resilience Mechanism (OECD & World Health Organization, 2021).
 In this regard, long-term policy planning is imperative.
 That said, the strengthening of the public healthcare system should be based on a broader strategy determined by the implementation of an empirically grounded assessment to effectively address the needs and shortcomings in healthcare services of each Greek regional unit.

-Conclusions and recommendations
+Conclusion and recommendations